Isolation and Exposure Guidance

-Students, faculty and staff who test positive for COVID-19 will be directed to isolate.
+Students, faculty and staff who test positive for COVID-19 should follow current CDC isolation guidelines.

 Students and employees who have been in close contact with an individual who tests positive should follow current CDC guidelines.

 Reminders for students living in residence halls who test positive for COVID-19

 Students living in residence halls are expected to complete COVID-19 isolation at home, and isolate in their residence hall rooms if they are unable to return home due to distance or transportation.

 - The university does not provide separate housing or meal delivery to those who are in isolation.

 - Students who live in residence halls and cannot return home to isolate should not eat or drink in Campus Dining locations or leave isolation to use vending machines or shared facilities in residence halls.

 - Students living in residence halls who are isolating can arrange for Wellness Meal Pick-ups — view instructions on Campus Dining’s Meal Plan page.

 - Isolate, monitor for symptoms and wear a face covering in any shared living spaces in your room or suite, such as bathrooms, and per any instructions you receive from your healthcare provider or public health.

 - It is expected that you will be courteous of your roommate(s) by using good hygiene practices in shared living spaces.
 If you have concerns about a student who is not following COVID-19 health and wellness guidelines, reach out to The Office of the Dean of Students.